Linguistics and Human Brain: A Perspective of Computational Neuroscience: Introduction

 As a well-founded discipline dedicated to decoding neural mechanisms, computational neuroscience serves as a crucial bridge between linguistics and neuroscience.
 It integrates linguistics, neuroscience, computer science, and systems theory to convert formal linguistic hypotheses into testable computational models, which are then tested against neural data \cite{hopfield1982neural,hale2022neurocomputational}.
 The core methodology involves constructing models that represent linguistic structure while simulating neural dynamics, which are then validated or revised using brain imaging and electrophysiological evidence \cite{lopopolo2024cognitive,kriegeskorte2018cognitive}.
 Ever since generative linguistics posited a neural basis for linguistic competence \cite{lenneberg1967biological}, computational modeling has become a central tool for evaluating the neural plausibility of linguistic theories.

 Recent advances in artificial intelligence, particularly in deep learning and Large Language Models (LLMs), have accelerated this integration further.
 Researchers can now explore linguistic structures and their correspondence with brain networks within higher-dimensional representational spaces \cite{sun2020neural,shain2020fmri,wang2020fine}.
 LLMs provide computational platforms for examining modern linguistic phenomena such as semantic integration, long-distance dependencies, and predictive processing.
-They also support the emerging framework of model–brain alignment, wherein internal model representations are used to predict and explain neural responses during language processing \cite{deniz2019representation,anderson2017predicting,koehler2025compositional}.
+They also support the emerging framework of model–brain alignment, wherein internal model representations are used to predict and explain aspects of neural responses during language processing \cite{deniz2019representation,anderson2017predicting,koehler2025compositional}.
+Importantly, such predictive alignment is best interpreted as evidence that LLMs capture representational dimensions relevant to human language processing, while further behavioral, temporal, causal, and biological evidence is needed to support stronger mechanistic claims.
 This development marks a shift from early conceptual modeling toward quantitative mappings between large-scale linguistic data and high-resolution neural signals.

 This paper provides a systematic review of how computational neuroscience serves as a methodological bridge between linguistics and neuroscience.
 Section 2 surveys modern linguistic frameworks and their development across languages, identifying the core challenges that have historically hindered their alignment with neural data.
 Section 3 introduces key methodological foundations, including neural data acquisition, word embeddings, modern language models, and neural coding frameworks.
 Section 4 reviews applications of classical computational neuroscience models to language comprehension, followed by a synthesis of recent progress in LLM-driven neural alignment, covering domains including cross-modal representation, cross-brain coupling, hierarchical computation, and learning mechanisms.
 Section 5 analyzes current methodological limitations and theoretical challenges, and outlines promising future research directions, such as enhancing biological plausibility, developing cognitive-level alignment frameworks, and expanding clinical and brain–computer interface applications.
 Finally, Section 6 summarizes the main conclusions and discusses the long-term significance of computational neuroscience for fostering a deeper integration of linguistics and neuroscience.